lazamar/lazamar.github.io/_posts/2017-10-07-making-blue-green-deployments-dead-simple.md

 We will use [easy-deploy](https://github.com/lazamar/easy-deploy) to do the proxy and network handling.

-First we download the latest version from the [github page](https://github.com/lazamar/easy-deploy/releases) and put it in whatever folder we want.
+First we download the latest version from the [Github page](https://github.com/lazamar/easy-deploy/releases) and put it in whatever folder we want.

 We need to make it executable, so let's do that with